 Gordon is a member of the Ohio State Physics Education Research Group.
 See a selection of recent presentations here.

 The Marion Campus is a (mainly) two-year campus of Ohio State University.
-Gordon is the Physics Department faculty member assigned to teach on the Marion Campus.
-During Spring semester 2013, Gordon is teaching Physics 1251 (calculus-based introduction to classical physics: electricity, circuits, magnetism, waves, and quantum phenomena; for students in physical sciences, mathematics, and engineering), Mondays, Wednesdays, and Fridays at 10:10 to 12:15 oclock in Room 385 Morrill Hall (Wednesday lab runs until 1 PM).
-Aubrecht is also working on an Ohio Department of Education-funded project helping Marion City Schools improve science teaching with science teachers at Grant Middle School and Harding High School.
-NOTE: 1201 is not available to students having credit for Physics 112; 1251 is not available to students having credit for Physics 132.
+Gordon is a Physics Department faculty member emeritus teaching on the Marion Campus.
+During Autumn semester 2013, Gordon is teaching Physics 1106 (inquiry dealing with matter and motion), Monday and Wednesdays, 18:00 to 20:50 oclock (6:00 to 8:50 PM) in Room 385 Morrill Hall.
+Aubrecht is also working on an Ohio Department of Education-funded project with Marion City Schools helping science teachers at Grant Middle School and Harding High School and with South-Western City Schools (Grove City) to improve their science teaching approach.

 In December, 2009, Gordon learned he had been named a Fellow of the American Association for the Advancement of Science (AAAS).
 The citation reads: “For distinguished contributions in theoretical particle physics, for physics education research, for making contemporary physics more accessible to students and teachers, and for contributions to standards.”